Whitney Numbers for Poset Cones: Acknowledgements

 \section{Acknowledgements}

-The authors gratefully acknowledge Dennis Stanton for conversations about MacMahon's Master Theorem, as well as Jesus DeLoera, Theo Douvropoulos, Michael Falk, Benjamin Steinberg, Volkmar Welker, Chi-Ho Yuen for enlightening discussions and references.
+The authors gratefully acknowledge Dennis Stanton for conversations about MacMahon's Master Theorem, as well as Anders Bj\"orner, Jesus DeLoera, Theo Douvropoulos, Michael Falk, Ira Gessel, Benjamin Steinberg, Volkmar Welker, Chi-Ho Yuen for enlightening discussions and references.
 They thank Philip Zhang for asking them questions about real-rootedness at the 2019 Mid-Atlantic Algebra, Geometry, and Combinatorics Workshop.
+Finally, the authors thank an anonymous referee for helpful comments.